 This innovative and suitably stylishly designed venue takes a hybrid approach that sees it double up as an art gallery, coworking spot, and event space.
 The 1961’s art gallery side feature exhibitions showcasing the work of both local and international talent and covering a wide range of art genres.

 A welcome addition to the Siem Reap creative scene, it’s a modern, fresh and every bit living venue that’s doing an admirable job of connecting with and becoming a part of the local community.

 Looking for a Siem Reap hotel from which to explore the best art galleries that Siem Reap has to offer, while also being within easy reach of the famous Angkor Wat temples?
 Baby Elephant Boutique Hotel is waiting for you – click here to take a look at our relaxing rooms, all with free breakfast and use of our gorgeous swimming pool.

 Which of these Siem Reap art galleries is your favourite?
 Let us know which spots we should include on our list – leave us a comment below!

-Photos by 111 East, McDermott Gallery, Theam’s House, Full Frontal, The 1961 Coworking & Art Space, and Baby Elephant Boutique Hotel.
+Photos by One Eleven, Mirage Collective, Batia Sarem, McDermott Gallery, Theam’s House, The 1961 Co-Working & Art Space, and Baby Elephant Boutique Hotel.